Teaching Assistant Visa Sponsorship Jobs in Colorado

 Which companies and institutions sponsor visas for teaching assistants in Colorado?

 The University of Colorado system, Colorado State University, the University of Denver, and Colorado College are among the most active sponsors for teaching assistant roles in Colorado.
-These institutions regularly support J-1 and H-1B visa holders for graduate and departmental teaching positions.
+These institutions regularly support J-1 visa and H-1B visa holders for graduate and departmental teaching positions.
 Larger K-12 districts such as Denver Public Schools and Jefferson County Schools have also sponsored work visas for qualified educators in assistant roles.

 Which visa types are most common for teaching assistant roles in Colorado?